kbridson/rails-demos-and-deets-2021-test/demo-15-styling-with-bootstrap.md

     <%= form.submit "Add Quiz", class: "btn btn-block btn-primary" %>
     ```

-    Notice we don't need the `<br>` tags between the label and field anymore.
+    Notice that we no longer need the `br` elements between the labels and fields.

-Now we can add the attribute error indicators by:
+### 7.2.
+Adding Field-Specific Error Messages

+When a Rails model validation fails, Rails adds a description of the error to an `errors` hash that is part of the model object.
+We can determine if an object is invalid (i.e., has any validation errors) by checking if the `errors` hash is empty.
+We can also get the errors for a particular attribute using a key-based lookup in the `errors` hash.

-1. Before the `.form-group` div, add a variable that checks if there are errors for the attribute:
+1. Before each `form-group` `div`, add a `boolean` variable that holds whether there are errors for the corresponding attribute, like this code for the `title` attribute:

     ```erb
     <% invalid = quiz.errors.include?(:title) %>
     ```

-1. Use the invalid variable to add the `.is-invalid` class to the field if there are errors on the attribute:
+1. Use the `invalid` variable to conditionally add the `is-invalid` class to the field element if there are any errors for the attribute, like this code for the `title` attribute:

     ```erb
     <%= form.text_field :title, class: "form-control #{'is-invalid' if invalid}" %>
     ```

-1. Display the error messages for the attribute if there are any by adding the following to the end of the `.form-group` div:
+1. Display the error messages for the attribute (if there are any) by conditionally inserting a `div` with the error message after the field element, like this code for the `title` attribute:

     ```erb
     <% if invalid %>